meetshahblogs/Facebook-Login-integration-with-iOS/README.md

-# Facebook API integration with iOS
+# Facebook LoginKit integration with iOS

-`Facebook integration with iOS` is the code repository demonstrating how to integrate Facebook APIs for iOS into the iOS application.
-We have covered following three APIs in this project.
+`Facebook LoginKit integration with iOS` is the code repository demonstrating how to integrate Facebook Login Kit API into iOS application using Objective-C.

-1. Facebook Login
-2. Sharing on Facebook
-3. Mobile Monetization

 If you are interested in learning about Facebook Account Kit integration with iOS, please visit out another repository [here](https://github.com/meetshahblogs/Facebook-Account-Kit-integration-with-iOS).